 Fifty years ago, the term “stress” was not a typical topic of conversation.
 Today, “stress” has become a household word.
 We talk about stress at work or stress in our families, as if we know what the term means.
 Yet, stress is a very misunderstood concept.

 One popular myth is that stress is “all in your head.”
 In fact, stress may begin with our attitudes, but the end result is purely physical.
 Our body tells us we are under stress long before our head understands what is happening.
-We find ourselves eating too much or too little; our sleep is disturbed; our heart races; our blood pressure increases.
+We find ourselves overeating or eating too little; our sleep is disturbed; our heart races; our blood pressure increases; and other symptoms that may inhibit our functioning.
 Regardless of the source, it all adds up to the same thing – stress.

 Stress also interferes with our ability to function.
 High levels of stress affect our concentration at work.
 Have you ever wished you could accomplish more but your mind was “elsewhere?”
 Chances are stress was the culprit.